Pneumonia Child

 • Malnutrition

-• Neuromuscular disorders that affect the lung function
+• Neuromuscular disorders that affect lung function

 • Sickle-cell anemia